G-Y4XGBEXXKH

 “Double-hung?
 Casement?
 Or Bay Window?” cried the White Rabbit.

-He looked excited, as though he knew everything—which a rabbit seldom did.
+He looked excited, as though he knew everything — which a rabbit seldom did.
 And, most surprising of all, he seemed to have the upper paw.

-Alice blinked, puzzled.
-“Double…this sounds rather big,” she whispered.
+“Double… this sounds rather big,” she whispered.

-The Rabbit tapped his pocket watch twice; the air rippled, and a glittering windowpane shimmered into place, floating in midair.
+The Rabbit tapped his pocket twice; the air rippled, and a glittering windowpane shimmered into place, floating in midair.

 “Step through!” urged the Rabbit.

-“Quickly now—before it shuts itself down.”
+“Quickly now — before it shuts itself down.”

 Tuesday, August 26, 2025